uabrc/uabrc.github.io/docs/cheaha/software/modules.md

 ## Best Practice for Loading Modules

-To reduce unexpected behavior and/or to get rid of Lmod errors,
+When using modules in Cheaha, we recommend users to follow these best practices to avoid any potential module conflicts, reduce unexpected behavior and/or to get rid of Lmod errors:

 1. Avoid using `module load` in `$HOME/.bashrc`.
 Instead, create a bash script with the module load commands and source it each time to load the modules needed in a shell/[sbatch script](../slurm/submitting_jobs.md).
 Here is an example of loading module in a bash script named `module_test.sh` and compilation,